jaygala24/spa-project-v2/python-server/README.md

 ## Requirements
 The System running this server must have flask and requests modules installed globally , along with the required compilers and interpreters.
 Python version is >=3.8

+If running with docker, docker needs to be installed

+## Running
+#### To build image :
+(Inside python folder)
+docker build --tag spa-python-test:0.1 .
+#### To create volume
+docker volume create spa

+#### To run container
+docker run -it -v spa:/var/log/spa -p 5001:5001 spa-python-test:0.1